-Except as previously disclosed in our Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, we had no sales of unregistered equity securities during the year ended December 31, 2023.
+Except as previously disclosed in our filings with the SEC, we had no sales of unregistered equity securities during the year ended December 31, 2024.

 Purchase of Equity Securities

 We have not purchased any of our equity securities during the period covered by this Annual Report.